nih-cfde/the-fair-cookbook/content/recipes/15/4/lincs.md

     )
 ```

-Here we were able to capture *an* anatomy, taxonomys on cell lines, and assays on biosamples.
-While not complete and not perfect, this provides a much needed interoperation layer with the other DCCs.
-With this type of annotation, we can look at files accross different DCCs by assay, anatomy, or subjects by taxonomy.
-It improves the findability of these files even if the model doesn't perfectly capture the real structure of the original page.
-The CFDE is meant to catalog and provide federated searching to all of the DCCs, directing users to the DCC's pages, not to replace the catalogs already in place.
+Here we show how we were able to capture an anatomy, taxonomies on cell lines, and assays on biosamples.
+While not complete and not perfect, this provides the much needed interoperation layer with the other DCCs.
+With this type of annotation, we can look at files across different DCCs by assay, anatomy, or subjects by taxonomy.
+It improves the findability of these files even if the model does not perfectly capture the real structure of the original page.
+The CFDE is meant to catalog and provide federated search to all of the DCCs, directing users to the DCC's pages, not to replace the catalogs already in place.

 ### Step 4: Running and validating our extraction and transformation

-Our script is now ready to be ran, tested, and refactored.
+Our script is now ready to be run, tested, and refactored.
 During this phase it is ideal to cache network requests if hitting API endpoints.
 Every run of the script will re-construct the entire data package and run through the various checks, reporting any errors that occur.

 ```bash
 python3 extract_transform.py output